sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_cond_access.md

 1. Now you will attempt to sign in to an application that meets the criteria for MFA.
 Open Microsoft Edge and in the address bar, enter https://portal.azure.com.

 1. You will see a window indicating, More information required.
 Select **Next**.
-Note, this will initiate the MFA registration process, as this is the first time you are accessing the cloud app that that was identified in the conditional access policy.
+Note, this will initiate the MFA registration process, as this is the first time you are accessing the cloud app that was identified in the conditional access policy.
 This registration process is required only once.
 An alternative to having the user go through the registration process is to have the admin configure the authentication method to use.

    ![](../Images/more-info-debrab.png)

 1. In the Keep your account secure window, you have the option to select the method to use for MFA.
 Microsoft Authenticator is one option.
 For expediency in this lab exercise, you will choose a different method.
-Select **I want to setup a different method**.
+Select **I want to set up a different method**.
 From the Chose a different method pop-up window, select the **drop-down arrow** and select **Phone** then select **Confirm**.

    ![](../Images/keep-secure.png)

-1. In the window that opens, ensure your country is selected then enter mobile phone number you wish to use and select, ensure that **Text me a code** is selected, then press **Next**.
+1. In the window that opens, ensure your country is selected then enter the mobile phone number you wish to use and select, ensure that **Text me a code** is selected, then press **Next**.
 The screen will display, "SMS verified.
-You phone was registered successfully".
+Your phone was registered successfully".
 Select **Next**. then select **Done**.  this completes the one-time registration process.

    ![](../Images/keep-acc-secure.png)